Beauty, loss and their ‘side-by-side-ness’

 When clients dare to trust me with their fantasies about me it tends to help their therapy.
 Note, I don’t need to put fantasies right by correcting with disclosure; I do need to explore how a client’s fantasy affects their therapy.
 For example, an assumption about me having or not having children may impact how an individual relates to me, and how they reflect on the topic in our conversations.

-My favourite A-word: awareness.
 It’s worth noting where you are on a spectrum of disclosure (closed/private at one end and open/public on the other).
-Is fear affecting your position?
-If so, the eminent therapist Carl Rogers’ observation after decades of research might help here: ‘what is most personal is most universal’.
+Consider what you are not disclosing – with loved ones, a therapist, or even yourself – and why.
+The eminent therapist Carl Rogers’ observation after decades of research might be of interest if fear is a factor in your privacy: ‘what is most personal is most universal’.
+People often say to me, ‘what’s the point in sharing?
+Others can’t change [XYZ]’.
+This may be true, but we may be changed – for the better – instead.

-10 ways that talking – to a mate or therapist – can trigger helpful changes in the brain
+Ten ways that talking – to a mate or therapist – can trigger helpful changes in the brain